-You need to pay National Insurance to qualify for a State Pension (pages 102 to 103).
+You need to pay National Insurance to qualify for a State Pension.
 Carer's Credit helps stop gaps in your National Insurance record if you must give up working while you are caring for someone else.
 It can also help if you are not paying National Insurance because you need to reduce your hours.